Trump and Modi reaffirm Indian-US relations with a hug

 A joint statement issued by both leaders did not mention either issues directly, and instead focused on the two leaders' pledge to "expand and deepen the strategic partnership between the countries and advance common objectives" by providing "strong leadership to address global challenges."

-Seeking to downplay concerns, Modi suggested the economic growth was not a zero-sum game.
+Seeking to downplay potential policy conflicts, Modi suggested that economic growth was not a zero-sum game.
 "India's interests lie in a strong, and prosperous, and successful America," said Modi during their press briefing.
 "In the same way, India's development and its growing role at the international level are in the USA's interest."

-Elements of the Indian media will undoubtedly play this as a largely successful visit, said CNN's India bureau Chief, Ravi Agrawal.
+Elements of the Indian media will undoubtedly play this as a largely successful visit, said CNN's New Delhi Bureau Chief, Ravi Agrawal.
 "Fears that Trump would not be an ally to India, like at least three of his predecessors, have proved unfounded."

 Policy Movements

-The White House did not provide a detailed account of the meeting, however, the statement did make several references to Pakistan, notably a call for the country to "ensure that its territory is not used to launch terrorist attacks on other countries," and to "bring to justice the perpetrators of the 26/11 Mumbai, Pathankot, and other cross-border terrorist attacks."
+The White House did not provide a detailed account of the meeting, however, the official joint statement did make several references to Pakistan, notably a call for the country to "ensure that its territory is not used to launch terrorist attacks on other countries," and to "bring to justice the perpetrators of the 26/11 Mumbai, Pathankot, and other cross-border terrorist attacks."

 Prior to the meeting, senior US administration officials said Trump was aware of the delicate balance with India and Pakistan, but would look to treat the 1.3 billion person country like the defense ally it is: "I want to make a point here that US relationships with India and Pakistan really stand on their own merits and terms," a senior administration official said.